CHAD: Combinatory Homomorphic Automatic Differentiation: Introduction

 A notable exception to these define-by-run and non-functional approaches to AD is Elliott's work \cite{elliott2018simple}, which presents an elegant, purely functional, define-then-run version of reverse AD.
 Unfortunately, their techniques are limited to first-order programs over tuples of real numbers.
 The workshop paper \cite{vytiniotis2019differentiable} by Vytiniotis, Belov, Wei, Plotkin, and Abadi proposes two possible extensions of Elliott's functional AD to accommodate higher-order functions.
 However, it does not address whether or why these extensions would be correct or establish a more general methodology for applying AD to languages with expressive features.

 This paper introduces Combinatory Homomorphic Automatic Differentiation (CHAD) and its proof of correctness.
-CHAD is based on the observation that Elliott's work in \cite{elliott2018simple} has a unique structure preserving extension that lets us perform AD on various expressive programming language features.
-We see purely functional higher-order (parallel) array processing languages such as Accelerate \cite{chakravarty2011accelerating} and Futhark \cite{henriksen2017futhark} as particularly relevant platforms for the machine learning applications that AD tends to be used for.
+CHAD is based on the observation that Elliott's work in \cite{elliott2018simple} has a unique structure-preserving extension that lets us perform AD on various expressive programming language features.
+We see purely functional higher-order (parallel) array processing languages such as Accelerate \cite{chakravarty2011accelerating} and Futhark \cite{henriksen2017futhark} as particularly relevant platforms for the machine learning applications for which AD tends to be used.
 With that in mind, we detail CHAD when applied to higher-order functional programs over (primitive) arrays of reals.
-This paper includes the following: \begin{itemize} \item We introduce CHAD, a categorical perspective on AD, that lets us see AD as a uniquely determined homomorphic (structure-preserving) functor from the syntax of its source programming language (\S \ref{sec:language}) to the syntax of its target language (\S \ref{sec:minimal-linear-language}). \item We explain, from this categorical setting, precisely in what sense reverse AD is the ``mirror image'' of forward AD (\S\ref{sec:self-dualization}). \item We detail how this technique lets us define purely functional define-then-run reverse-mode AD on a higher-order language (\S\ref{sec:ad-transformation}). \item We present an elegant proof of semantic correctness of the resulting AD transformations, based on a semantic logical relations argument, demonstrating that the transformations calculate the derivatives of the program in the usual mathematical sense (\S \ref{sec:semantics} and \S\ref{sec:glueing-correctness}). \item We show that the AD definitions and correctness proof are extensible to higher-order primitives such as a $\tMap$-operation over our primitive arrays (\S\ref{sec:higher-order-primitives}). \item We show how our techniques are readily implementable in standard functional languages to give purely functional, principled, semantically correct, compositional, define-then-run reverse-mode~AD (\S\ref{sec:implementation}). \item Finally, we place CHAD in a broader context and explain how it applies, more generally, to dynamic program analyses that accumulate information in a commutative monoid (\S\ref{sec:scope}). \end{itemize} We start by giving a high-level overview of the main insights and theorems in this paper in \S\ref{sec:key-ideas}.
+This paper makes the following contributions: \begin{itemize} \item We introduce CHAD, a categorical perspective on AD, which lets us see AD as a uniquely determined homomorphic (structure-preserving) functor from the syntax of its source programming language (\S \ref{sec:language}) to the syntax of its target language (\S \ref{sec:minimal-linear-language}). \item We explain, from this categorical setting, precisely in what sense reverse AD is the ``mirror image'' of forward AD (\S\ref{sec:self-dualization}). \item We detail how this technique lets us define purely functional define-then-run reverse mode AD on a higher-order language (\S\ref{sec:ad-transformation}). \item We present an elegant proof of the semantic correctness of the resulting AD transformations, based on a semantic logical relations argument, demonstrating that the transformations calculate the derivatives of the program in the usual mathematical sense (\S \ref{sec:semantics} and \S\ref{sec:glueing-correctness}). \item We show that the AD definitions and correctness proof are extensible to higher-order primitives such as a $\tMap$-operation over our primitive arrays (\S\ref{sec:higher-order-primitives}). \item We show how our techniques are readily implementable in standard functional languages to give purely functional, principled, semantically correct, compositional, define-then-run reverse mode~AD (\S\ref{sec:implementation}). \item Finally, we place CHAD in a broader context and explain how it applies, more generally, to dynamic program analyses that accumulate information in a commutative monoid (\S\ref{sec:scope}). \end{itemize} We start by giving a high-level overview of the main insights and theorems of this paper in \S\ref{sec:key-ideas}.

 For a review of the basics of AD, we refer the reader to \cite{baydin2014automatic,margossian2019review}.
 We discuss recent related work studying AD from a programming languages perspective in \S\ref{sec:related-work}.